DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 - `BLAST+` – for fungal species identification against UNITE and primer blast against reference genome.
 - `Minimap2` – for aligning reads to fungal reference genomes
 - `Samtools` – for BAM processing and calculation of mapped read counts via `samtools view`
-- `Bedtools intersect` – for determining overlap of mapped reads with annotated ITS regions (PCR specificity)

 ### Reference Databases
 - **UNITE fungal ITS database** – used for BLAST-based identification